10 Best Payroll Companies Shortlist

 1 | Best for global employees and contractors | Free trial + demo available | From $29/month | Website | |

-2 | Best for HR, payroll, and integrations in one | Free demo available | Pricing upon request | Website | |
+2 | Best with integrated HR and IT management | Free demo available | From $8/user/month (billed annually) | Website | |

-3 | Best for hiring without a local entity | Free demo available | Pricing upon request | Website | |
+3 | Best for mobile-friendliness | 30-day free trial | Pricing upon request | Website | |

-4 | Best for mobile-friendliness | 30-day free trial | Pricing upon request | Website | |
+4 | Best for automated payroll and tax filing | 90-day free trial | Pricing upon request | Website | |

-5 | Best for automated payroll and tax filing | 90-day free trial | Pricing upon request | Website | |
+5 | Best for HR, payroll, and integrations in one | Free demo available | Pricing upon request | Website | |

-6 | Best for global payroll with built-in advisory | Free demo available | Pricing upon request | Website | |
+6 | Best for hiring without local entities | Not available | From $199/employee/month | Website | |

 7 | Best for mobile-friendly hourly payroll | Free plan available | From $20/location/month | Website | |